IderesShah/IderesShah/README.md

 🔹 **Professional Background:**

-Pursuing an MBA in IT & HR, I bridge the gap between data, business strategy, and human capital management, ensuring data-driven decision-making for optimized outcomes.
+With an MBA in IT & HR, I bridge the gap between data, business strategy, and human capital management, driving data-informed decision-making for optimized outcomes.
 My passion lies in solving real-world business challenges through advanced analytics, automation, and strategic insights.

 🔹 **Let's Connect:**